My favorites | English | Sign in

 Back to Top

-This table contains the full listing of the possible parameters passed in via the GIF Request.
+This table contains a listing of the many of the parameters passed in via the GIF Request.
 Not all parameters are passed in with every execution of the tracking code, since some apply only to certain conditions, such as campaign referrals or shopping carts.
 When using this reference, keep in mind that you will be looking for those variables that most commonly apply to the page/request you are investigating.

 Variable Description Example Value